-- 1. To eliminate accidents, we observe laws and regulations related to occupational safety and health as well as the Sumitomo Mitsui Construction health rules, and establish workplace rules. - 2.
-To improve operational safety, we ensure the performance of repeated cycles of plan, do, check and act in all processes from planning to completion. - 3.
+- 1. To eliminate accidents, we observe laws and regulations related to occupational safety and health as well as the Sumitomo Mitsui Construction health rules, and establish workplace rules. - from planning to completion. - 3.
 To improve the level of safety and health control, we cooperate with partners and carry out voluntary safety and health activities, eliminate or reduce risks and sources of harm, promote worker health, and develop a pleasant workplace environment, with the Sumitomo Mitsui Construction Occupational Safety and Health Management System as the basis of safety and health control.